sushi0706/mips-pipeline-processor/README.md

 # MIPS32 Pipeline Processor
 ## Introduction
-This project is an implementation of a MIPS32 pipeline processor, designed to illustrate the concepts of pipelining in computer architecture.
-The processor is capable of executing a set of MIPS32 instructions across five pipeline stages: Instruction Fetch, Instruction Decode, Execute, Memory Access, and Write Back.
+The MIPS32 Pipeline Processor project demonstrates the design and implementation of a MIPS32 architecture with a five-stage pipeline.
+This processor effectively handles instruction execution by dividing it into five distinct stages: Instruction Fetch, Instruction Decode, Execute, Memory Access, and Write Back.
+By implementing these stages, the processor can achieve higher instruction throughput compared to a single-cycle processor.
 ## Implementation
 ### Stages
 1. Instruction Fetch (IF)